manoa-fit-connect/manoa-fit-connect.github.io/index.md

 ### Landing Page

-This page serves as a landing page for Mano Fit Connect Platform Web App.
+This page serves as a landing page for Manoa Fit Connect Platform Web App.
 Features / strategies employed by marketing such as, but not limited to, a clear purpose, modern UX/UI, and a strong call to action leading up to the main application.
-As for technical features, it should aim for a responsive design and fast loading speed, and if possible, analytics
+As for technical features, it should aim for a responsive design and fast loading speed, and if possible, analytics.

 ### About Page
 ### Sign Up Page

+This page serves to register a new user to Manoa Fit Connect.
+It features a form that contains an input textbox for the user to enter their username / email / password, and a login button.
+As for technical features, the backend contains user authorization and input validation / sanitation to allow the user to enter their session.

 ### Login Page

 This page serves as a bridge towards the main application, which connects the user with their personal data tailored to our web application.
 It features a form that contains an input textbox for the user to enter their username / email / password, and a login button.
-As for technical features, the backend contains user authorization and input validation / sanitation to allow the user to enter their session
+As for technical features, the backend contains user authorization and input validation / sanitation to allow the user to enter their session.

 ### User Profile Page

+This page allows a user to customize their profile.
+The customizable fields include: profile image, first name, last name, age, gender, level, role, style, goals, availability, hobbies/sports, major, and a custom description.
+The idea behind the custom description field is to allow the user to add additional details to their profile, such as their routine, personal records, or diet.
+It is not required to customize the fields, but it will possibly allow for your profile to be searchable or filterable for other users looking to connect with a fitness buddy.

 ### Friends Page

 This page serves as a hub for our audience to connect and share with like-minded individuals, fitness enthusiasts, to come together to inspire, motivate, and support each other in their pursuit of their personal health and body goals.
-The many plausible features should give users a quality social experience, such as, but not limiting too, workout buddy system, fitness goals / sharing, and friends management
+The many plausible features should give users a quality social experience, such as, but not limiting too, workout buddy system, fitness goals / sharing, and friends management.

 ### Equipment Page